10 min read

 Several social, traditional, and cultural expectations have shaped our vantage points that, if left unchecked, may be a skewed view of how we see ourselves in our professions.

 Additionally, the idea of being a novice in a new coaching position can invite stress into our lives.
 According to an article written in American Nurse Today, “situations, such as taking on a new role, can lead to imposter syndrome.”

 The author concludes that although people might be excited to showcase their talent and skill, others may expect for them to “immediately have expert knowledge” which can be just as stressful as the transition into the new position itself.

-Imposter Syndrome feels similar to putting on a pair of jeans that have been ironed with just a little too much starch.
+This syndrome feels similar to putting on a pair of jeans that have been ironed with just a little too much starch.
 Although they are your correct size and have fit in the in the past, external situations have made them uncomfortable.

 However, they are your jeans, you’re still the coach, and you have the expertise.

 If you’ve ever had similar thoughts, recognize that questioning your creativity can be a reminder of your humility or an invitation down a rabbit hole of horror.
 However, you have the power to decide which of those options it will be.